yusufbigweb/todo/README.md

 # Todo List Using JavaScript

-Simple To-Do List app built with HTML, CSS, and JavaScript to manage tasks efficiently.
+Simple To-Do List app built with HTML5, CSS3, and JavaScript to manage tasks efficiently.